truvami/docs/docs/04 - Devices/05 - smart label/sw_spec.md

 |20%|2.85V|
 |0%|2.5V|

-On PCA-84306-2 the maximum level of VCC derived from VCap is limited to 3.67V due to Supply voltage limitations on certain components, limiting the full potential of the LIC to around 80%.

 __Power states:__
 * __Below 20%__: Send only 1 __Low Power battery uplink__ per day containing only voltage levels for the VCC and the PV Cell voltage